scolapicchioni/blazor/README.md

-# Building a PhotoSharing Application with Blazor Web Assembly, Web API, gRPC and Identity Server
+# Building a PhotoSharing Application with Blazor Web Assembly Hosted, Web API, gRPC and Duende Identity Server

 We're going to build a simple web site where people can post pictures and comments.
 - Everyone can browse existing pictures and comments.